tudat-team/tudat-space/docs/source/index.rst

 missions.
 The core functionality of Tudat is implemented in C++ and exposed to Python using an interface called Tudat(Py).
 Tudat and Tudat(Py) are entirely open-source and disseminated using conda packages.

+Follow us on `LinkedIn <https://www.linkedin.com/company/108004524/>`_ to stay up-to-date with our developments anc achievements!

 .. grid:: 1 1 2 2
     :gutter: 2 3 4 4